India: Health and Human Rights

 Ms. Archna Merh, Senior Language Faculty and Student Affairs Coordinator

 Archna Merh has been teaching with SIT Study Abroad programs in India since the fall of 2008, most recently with the India: Sustainable Development and Social Change program based in Jaipur.
-She holds a master’s degree in English literature and a bachelor in education (B.Ed) from Rajasthan University.
+She holds a master’s degree in English literature and a bachelor's in education (BEd) from Rajasthan University.
 She has taught for various American study abroad programs for more than 12 years.
 She is also affiliated with On-Site Language Services Inc., an international program based in the US.
 Ms. Merh has in-depth knowledge of Indian cultures and traditions.
 She is fluent in Hindi, Gujarati, and English.
 She actively assists her students with cross-cultural learning in class and during excursions.
 With her extroverted nature, Ms. Merh is a great resource and source of support for students.
 Her favorite pastimes include dancing, reading, and traveling.

 Kishore Gadri, Program Officer and Library Manager